slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Hints:

-- 9 to 5; 3 days a week; 3 weeks a month; 3 months free a year.
+- 3 days a week; 3 weeks a month; 3 months free a year.
 - House + work + third place (coffeeshop).
 - The opposite of play isn’t work, it’s depression.
 - Essencialism: the disciplined pursuit of less.